jzuhone/pyxsim/doc/source/photon_lists.rst

 This sphere object ``sp`` can then be used as input to the :meth:`~pyxsim.photon_list.PhotonList.from_data_source` method to create a new :class:`~pyxsim.photon_list.PhotonList`.
 :meth:`~pyxsim.photon_list.PhotonList.from_data_source` requires a ``source_model`` argument; you
-can find out how to setup a source model in the section on :ref:`source_models`.
+can find out how to setup a source model in the section on :ref:`source-models`.
 For now, we'll assume we have created the ``source_model`` representing the thermal emission from the plasma.

 .. code-block:: python